JahsiasWhite/calculator-app/README.md

 3. An array inside of an array is called what?
    Nested array
 5. Describe a ternary and describe its syntax?
    A ternary operator is an operator that takes in 3 operands.
 The ternary operator in javascript acts as a shortened if statement.
-Two examples are below var result = CONDITIONAL ?
-IF_TRUE : IF_FALSE var result = ( height > 5 ) ?
+Two examples are below <br>
+   var result = CONDITIONAL ?
+IF_TRUE : IF_FALSE <br>
+   var result = ( height > 5 ) ?
 'You are tall enough to ride!' : 'Sorry, you are too short!'

-   Here, the result is set to the second operand if the first operand/conditon is true and set to the third operand if the first operand/condition is false.
+   Here, the result is set to the second operand if the first operand/conditonal is true and set to the third operand if the first operand/conditional is false.

 ## TODO / Bugs